 Introduce machinery to translate between objects and persistence structures (the DataMapper pattern)

-ActiveRecord style mapping has the benefit of aiding in rapid prototyping works great in basic CRUD scenarios but it limits application modeling to what's convenient for the database.
+ActiveRecord style mapping has the benefit of aiding in rapid prototyping, which works great in basic CRUD scenarios, but it limits application modeling to what's convenient for the database.
 Entities will tend to map one-to-one with tables, which leads to knowledge of the persistence structure infecting the application domain, leading to code that's difficult to change.

 ROM provides an alternative way of handling persistence and related concerns.
 It focuses on simplicity by providing enough abstractions to help you efficiently turn your raw data into meaningful information.

-The important concept above is that during the entire process there is no dirty tracking, no identity management and no mutable state.
-Just pure data being loaded and mapped as result of a direct request made from the application domain.
-Data can be persisted in ways that take advantage of the features provided by the datastore and the application domain can receive that data in any form it needs.
+The important concept above is that during the entire process there is no dirty tracking, no identity management, and no mutable state.
+Just pure data being loaded and mapped as a result of a direct request made from the application domain.
+Data can be persisted in ways that take advantage of the features provided by the datastore, and the application domain can receive that data in any form it needs.
 Furthermore, you get the added benefits of:

 - decoupling the application from the persistence layer without sacrificing flexibility, and

 - bypassing the critical problems associated with object relational mapping and mutable state

 Most likely, a decent percentage of developers will see the added abstractions as extraneous boilerplate.
 For those people, we ask that you give ROM a chance, embrace its patterns and principles and see just how much easier it is to pull and transform your data.
 For those who have been burned by simple ORMs in the past, ROM represents a real, solid alternative.